x13enos/slate/source/index.html.md

 }
 ```

-This endpoint creates new Watch Spec.
+This endpoint creates new Watch Spec Suggestion.

 ### HTTP Request